The Stars of North Korea Talks Revolve Around Moon

 Moon, having managed to orchestrate things so far, now needs to keep managing great expectations.
 If he doesn’t, South Korea could be back in the line of fire and fury.

-“South Koreans are terrified that if this summit fails, it will be back to talk of bloody approach,” Green says.
+“South Koreans are terrified that if this summit fails, it will be back to talk of a ‘bloody nose’ approach,” Green says.

 Emily Tamkin is a staff writer at Foreign Policy covering ambassadorial and diplomatic affairs in Washington. @emilyctamkin